ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 ## Overview

 In this learning path, you will build a .NET 8-based web application using a self-hosted GitHub Actions Arm64 runner.
 You will deploy the application in an Azure Kubernetes Cluster, running on Microsoft Cobalt 100-based VMs.
-Self-hosted runners offer increased control and flexibility in terms of infrastructure, operating systems, and tools than GitHub-hosted runners.
+Self-hosted runners offer increased control and flexibility in terms of infrastructure, operating systems, and tools compared to GitHub-hosted runners.

 {{% notice Note %}}
 GitHub-hosted Arm64 runners are now Generally Available.
 If your GitHub account is part of a Team or an Enterprise Cloud plan, you can use GitHub-hosted Arm64 runners.
 Follow this [learning path](/learning-paths/cross-platform/github-arm-runners/) to learn how you can configure a GitHub-managed runner.